BrooksPoltl/SnapConnect/PRODUCT_REQUIREMENTS_DOCUMENT.md

       compatible vector store) and create embeddings for the EDGAR data.
     - Index the embeddings for efficient querying.
 2.  **AI Cloud Function**:
-    - Develop and deploy a Firebase Cloud Function that serves as the RAG endpoint.
+    - Develop and deploy a Supabase Edge Function that serves as the RAG endpoint.
     - The function will take a user query (e.g., "Tesla 10-Q"), retrieve relevant text chunks from the Vector DB, and pass them as context to the